chrisdodgers/ASUS-Z390A_Hackintosh_OpenCore/README.md

 5. **Install macOS Sequoia**
    - Follow the macOS installation instructions on your screen.
 Once the installer has completed, you should be able to follow the welcome/setup screen instructions to create an account and then get to the desktop.

+> [!WARNING]
-> [!WARNING]: Do NOT sign in with your Apple ID at the setup screen!
+>  Do NOT sign in with your Apple ID at the setup screen!
 Sign in with your Apple ID once we have root-patched wifi. *This is so we can ensure Handoff/Continuity features work properly.
 Since wifi at this point in the guide is broken, there is a chance signing in before fixing wifi could cause some slight issues with Handoff/Continuity down the line.*
+>

 ## Post-Installation Guide: